andysalerno/andysalerno_src/content/posts/toygrep_2.md

 start^        ^end
 ```

 This is actually one of the most important details of Ripgrep and Toygrep's implementations, and a very valuable lesson I learned from Ripgrep regarding performance.
+So valuable, in fact, that I'm going to completely digress into a little aside on what it means.

+#### Quick aside: performance intuition {

 As a programmer, when thinking about performance, it's easy to get stuck in the mindset that "copying == bad".
 Why should I spend so much time copying data from one side of a memory buffer to another?
 If you're like me, your first intuition might be something like this instead:

 - When we find a complete line, instead of returning a borrowed slice into the vector, split the vector in-place at the linebreak and return an owning vector of the line.
-- The `start` position of the buffer is now back at `0`, since we split off everything before it.
+- The `start` position of the buffer is now back at `0`, since we split off the entire **consumed** segment.

 Or, visually, do this:
 ```